nicholaschenai/ai-for-code/README.md

     - websites from four categories (forum, ecommerce, CMS, collaborative software platforms) that emulate their real-world equivalents
     - "tools and knowledge resources as independent websites" (map, wiki, calculator, scratchpad, documentation to dev tools)
     - helps in reproducible research -- in live environments, websites can have CAPTCHAs, evolving content and configs that make fair evaluation hard (but I think good agents should be able to handle these stumbling blocks!)
+    - Functional correctness: Allows for alternate methods that achieve the same outcome, rather than be constrained to one fixed GT action sequence
 - Benchmark on translating natural language commands to web-based interactions, checking for functional correctness
     - 812 long horizon tasks
     - user profiles (pre-populated history, various roles like user and admin)